Sample Answer

 The following ingredients are used in the preparation of French fries: Potatoes, Canola oil, Hydrogenated soybean oil, Safflower oil, Natural Flavor, Dextrose, Sodium acid pyrophosphate, Citric acid, Dimethylpolysiloxane, and Vegetable oil for frying.

 The process starts at the farms, where the potatoes are harvested and prepared to be shipped off to the stores for McDonald’s.
-The process starts on a farm such as the Levesque farm, which supplies potatoes to McDonald’s in Canada.
+The process begins on a farm such as the Levesque farm, which supplies potatoes to McDonald’s in Canada.
 Different pieces of machinery are used.
 A harvester picks up the potatoes from the farms.
 Through a conveyor belt, the potatoes are moved to a truck.
-The truck transports the potatoes to a sorting stadium.
+The truck transports the potatoes to a sporting stadium.
 At the sort stadium, the potatoes are put in a long conveyor belt to transport them into a dirt eliminator, removing most of the rocks and dirt (Bhasin, 2012).
 People remove any rock pieces or solid particles which pass the dirt eliminator at the end of the belt by handpicking.
-The potatoes are then loaded onto a truck once more and transported to the McDonald’s plant.
+The potatoes are then loaded onto a truck and transported to the McDonald’s plant.

 At the plant, the potatoes are received from approximately thirty growers in the local regions.
 The first process is cutting and washing the potatoes; they are then moved to a peeling system which removes the cover.
-The potatoes are then cut by another machine into strips.
+Another machine then cuts the potatoes into strips.
 The next step is blanching the potatoes.
-The role of the blancher is to remove the natural sugars from the potato strips; this prevents color variation in the potatoes once they are re-cooked.
+The role of the blancher is to remove the natural sugars from the potato strips; this prevents colour variation in the potatoes once they are re-cooked.
 As seen in restaurants, a dextrose solution is added to the strips to give them an even coat (Bhasin, 2012).
-Another ingredient is added to prevent the graying of the strips throughout the process.
+Another ingredient is added to prevent the greying of the stripes throughout the process.
 Now the strips go through a drying process which removes any excess moisture.
 The strips are finally stripped for about sixty seconds, after which they are frozen, packed and transported to the Mcdonald’s locations.
-At the restaurant, the potatoes are put into the fryer and cooked with 100 percent vegetable oil.
+The potatoes are put into the fryer at the restaurant and cooked with 100 per cent vegetable oil.
 Next, they are then dumped at the fry station, salted and packaged into red containers.

 Other than using procurement methods for fries that are not green, the company also fails to follow green initiatives when acquiring other ingredients.
 To produce French fries, McDonald’s uses Canola oil, most of which is now being extracted genetically.
 This might saturate the oil and make it unfit for human consumption.